 Stay Informed About League Policies: The NFL's rules and regulations are constantly evolving, particularly in response to unforeseen events such as the COVID-19 pandemic.
 Staying informed about the latest policies regarding game postponements, player eligibility, and potential forfeits is crucial for understanding the factors that could impact a team's ability to compete.

-Recognize the Importance of Player Safety: The NFL's commitment to player safety is paramount, and this extends to its approach to potential forfeits.
+Recognize the Importance of Player Safety: The NFL's commitment to player safety is key, and this extends to its approach to potential forfeits.
 The league prioritizes the health and well-being of its players and will take steps to avoid putting them in situations where they are at risk of injury or illness, even if it means postponing or rescheduling games.
 Recognizing this commitment can help fans appreciate the league's efforts to balance competitive considerations with player safety.

 FAQ